davidrichardharvey/data22-starwars/README.md

 Please find attached, a link to my Trello Board. https://trello.com/b/wZoDICVd/data-22-star-wars-project

+## Instructions To Running My Code
+My entire main code can be run from the __main__.py file.
+All 3 tests can be run using the terminal and by typing in "pytest".

 ## Instructions

 The character data in your MongoDB database has been pulled from https://swapi.dev/.